Inference and Visualization of Community Structure in Attributed Hypergraphs Using Mixed-Membership Stochastic Block Models: Results

+Figures \ref{fig:5}(a) and \ref{fig:5}(b) show inferred community membership matrices of the Hy-MMSBM and HyCoSBM, respectively.
+Note that there are no constraints on each entry $u_{ik}$ for the Hy-MMSBM, whereas a constraint (i.e., $0 \leq u_{ik} \leq 1$) for the HyCoSBM.
+The result for the Hy-MMSBM suggests that students in the biology classes have similar community memberships, and mathematics and physics classes also do (see Fig.~\ref{fig:5}(a)).
+The result for the HyCoSBM suggests that students have different community memberships in different classes (see Fig.~\ref{fig:5}(b)); this result is largely consistent with previous results in that students have more intra-class contacts than inter-class contacts \cite{mastrandrea2015}.
+Figure \ref{fig:5}(c) shows an inferred matrix $\bm{\beta}$ of HyCoSBM, which represents the strength of the association between each community and each category of the node attribute.
+The result suggests that each community is associated with a unique class of students.

+Figures \ref{fig:5}(d) and \ref{fig:5}(e) show layouts of the students in a two-dimensional space using the Hy-MMSBM and HyCoSBM, respectively.
+We find that students with similar community memberships are positioned closely together in the two-dimensional space for each model.
+We also find that node layouts generated using HyCoSBM allow us to more easily identify communities of students in the two-dimensional space than those generated using Hy-MMSBM.

-To sum up, we conclude that the workplace hypergraph has a community structure associated with the departments of individuals.
-These results are consistent with the previous results that individuals have more intra-departmental contacts than inter-departmental contacts \cite{genois2015}.
-We also found that applying the UMAP to the learned representation, $\bar{\bm{A}}$, maps the individuals into a two-dimensional vector space while largely preserving their community memberships.
+To sum up, we conclude that the high-school hypergraph has a community structure associated with the classes of students.
+We also found that our framework generates layouts of the individuals into a two-dimensional space while largely preserving their community memberships.